mauriciofmar3/mauriciofmar3.github.com/_posts/2014-06-02-sqrts-and-fixed-points.md

 code

 But when we run this on your function from above, we get infinite recursion.
 This is because lambda calculus is [call by name](https://en.wikipedia.org/wiki/Call_by_name) while JavaScript is [call by value](https://en.wikipedia.org/wiki/Call_by_value).
 In lambda calculus, $$f (x x)$$ is evaluated by expanding the *definition* of $$x x$$ and passing that function to f.
 In JavaScript, the x function is *actually evaluated* with x as an argument.
-To solve this problem we need to eta-expand the y combinator to obtain the *applicative order* y combinator:
+To solve this problem we need to η-expand the Y combinator to obtain the *applicative order* Y combinator, also called the Z combinator:

 math